eProsima/Micro-XRCE-DDS-docs/docs/quickstart.rst

     $ make
     $ sudo make install

-After having installed the *Agent* system-wide, you can launch it.
+After having installed the *Agent* system-wide, it's possible to launch it.

 For this example, the *Client*-*Agent* communication will be done through UDP, using the port :code:`2019` and with the XML creation mode, which is the default mode for creating entities: ::